Augmentation Invariant Manifold Learning: A Computationally Efficient Formulation

-We now compare the loss function in \eqref{eq:spoptimization} and the loss functions in existing self-supervised representation data learning methods \citep{chen2020simple,grill2020bootstrap,zbontar2021barlow}.
-Most self-supervised learning methods have a similar triplet data structure $(X_i,X_{i^+},X_{i^-})$ and aim to preserve the closeness between the augmented data of the same sample.
+We also compare the loss function in \eqref{eq:spoptimization} with those in existing self-supervised representation data learning methods \citep{chen2020simple,grill2020bootstrap,zbontar2021barlow}.
+Similar to our new method, most self-supervised learning methods are formulated as a stochastic optimization problem and aim to preserve the closeness between the augmented data of the same sample.
 There are also several key unique characteristics in our new loss function.
-First, the new loss function keeps the local similarity between the negative pair of data $(X_i,X_{i^-})$, while the existing self-supervised learning methods either ignore the negative pair (in non-contrastive methods) or push the negative pair far from each other despite their Euclidean distance (in contrastive methods).
-Second, the regularization part in \eqref{eq:spoptimization} can help avoid dimensional collapse observed in some self-supervised learning methods \citep{hua2021feature,wen2022mechanism}.
+First, the new loss function keeps the local similarity between the negative pair of data, while the existing self-supervised learning methods either ignore the negative pair (in non-contrastive methods, such as Barlow Twins \citep{zbontar2021barlow}) or push the negative pair far from each other despite their Euclidean distance (in contrastive methods, such as SimCLR \citep{chen2020simple}).
+Second, while similar to the loss function of Barlow Twins \citep{zbontar2021barlow}, the regularization part in \eqref{eq:spoptimization} can help avoid dimensional collapse observed in some self-supervised learning methods \citep{hua2021feature,wen2022mechanism}.
 Third, the tuning parameters $\lambda_1$ and $\lambda_2$ help balance the unsupervised and self-supervised signals.